Co-Chair and Founder

 W. Scott Lohmann

-Scott currently works for Groupon as a Divisional Sales Manager.
-Throughout his sales career, Scott has held several executive sales positions in companies focused on advertising, financing and marketing for independent merchants.
+Scott currently works for the non-profit organization VolunteerMatch.org, as the VP Sales & Marketing.
+Throughout his business career, Scott has held several executive positions in companies focused on advertising, financing and marketing for independent merchants.
 In addition, Scott was the President of SchoolPop, a Menlo Park-based school fundraising company.
-Before SchoolPop, he spent many years as SVP of Sales with Entertainment Publications, Inc., where he was in charge of a division that sold popular school and non-profit fund-raising products, such as The Entertainment Book and Sally Foster Gift-wrap.
-His volunteer activities include being a former Co-President for his local education foundation (Menlo Park Atherton Education Foundation), which annually grants over $3M to the local public school district.
-Other volunteer service includes coaching AYSO, Menlo Atherton Little League, School/City Basketball and service on the Bicycle Commission in Menlo Park.
+Before SchoolPop, he spent many years with Entertainment Publications, Inc., where he was in charge of a division that sold popular school and non-profit fund-raising products, such as The Entertainment Book and Sally Foster Gift-wrap.
+His volunteer activities include being a former Co-President for his local elementary education foundation (Menlo Park Atherton Education Foundation), which annually grants over $3M to the local public school district, and Co-President of his local high school education foundation.(Foundation For The Future) Other volunteer service includes coaching AYSO, Menlo Atherton Little League, School/City Basketball and service on the Bicycle Commission in Menlo Park.
 Scott received a B.A. degree in Psychology and Sociology from McDaniel College.
 He lives in Menlo Park, with his wife and two young boys.

 Paul leads the Oak Knoll Group at Morgan Stanley, focused on ultra-high net worth wealth management and corporate services for successful entrepreneurs, executives, and families.
 Paul gained his experience by helping to manage the wealth creation cycle, from pre-liquidity events through retirement and estate planning strategies.
 He helps clients manage the intricacies and nuances of significant investment transitions by drawing on insight from industry thought leaders and applying nearly 20 years of investment experience.
 A native of New Jersey, Paul moved to the San Francisco Bay Area in 1991 to pursue his career in the financial services industry.
 He earned 10 years of experience at competitor firms before choosing Morgan Stanley in 2002, and becoming a producing Branch Manager in 2008.
 He is a graduate of Fairleigh Dickinson University where he received a B.S. in accounting.
 Paul and his wife Cara live in Menlo Park with their 3 children Jack, Kate, and Elena.